moinwiki/moin/docs/admin/configure.rst

 ------------
 Features:

-* directly talks to sqlite, not using sqlalchemy
+* directly talks to sqlite, without using sqlalchemy
 * stores data into an sqlite database, which is a single file
-* can either use 1 database per store or 1 table per store (you need to give different table names then)
+* can either use 1 database per store or 1 table per store and you need to give different table names then
-* can optionally compress/decompress the data using zlib (default compression level is 0, which means to not compress)
+* can optionally compress/decompress the data using zlib: default compression level is 0, which means "do not compress"

 `uri` for `create_simple_mapping` looks like e.g.::